toreric/mish-dev/README.md

 ## Dialogs

 The first task will be to replace the Jquery remedies, where its dialog utility is most important.
-The first attempt focuses on the possibility to use the JS `xdialog` for that purpose.
+The first attempt focused on the possibility to use the JS `xdialog` for that purpose.
+This was soon abandoned for testing Ember's `modal` prepared utility.
+For mostly customization reasons, the HTML `dialog` tag was next in test, and so far in November 2023 the most promising.